Bay of Fires Eco Tours

 Beef and Seafood Grill

 The Beef and Seafood Grill is conveniently located within Salamanca Inn.
 Open for breakfast, lunch and dinner weekdays and breakfast and dinner on weekends and public holidays.
 We offer a fresh seasonal menu focusing on Tasmanian produce including a robust shared grill platter with whole fish, whole crab, Cape Grim eye fillet and more.
 We source fresh seafood directly from the fisherman who delivers straight to the kitchen.
-Recently we expanded our beef range by adding 7+ score wagyu eye fillet and 5+ score sirloin to the menu.
-We have diversified with the additions of quail, spatchcock and duck.
+We have diversified with the additions of quail, spatchcock and duck and changing daily specials.
 The rest you will have to come in and see for yourself.

 Bell & Gong

 Bell & Gong is a premium Tasmanian wine Cellar Door and boutique vineyard at the historic property of "Valleyfield", near Longford, Tasmania.
 Our vineyard is family owned and operated and we welcome guests for an intimate wine tasting experience with complimentary tasting plates and as much discussion of wine as you have time for!
 We also have facilities for you to bring a picnic or BBQ in our beautiful rose garden and vineyard.
 Our vineyard produces exceptional quality fruit for Pinot Noir and we source similar quality local fruit for our Riesling and Sauvignon Blanc – with plans for our vineyard to expand and produce our own fruit for these varieties.
 The vintages are limited to small premium quantites of individually numbered bottles.
 These varieties are available for purchase at the cellar door or online at our website .
 We look forward to welcoming you in person and showing you our vineyard – and to sharing our passion for producing beautiful Tasmanian wine.